PAY RANGE: 16

 PHYSICAL AND MEDICAL REQUIREMENTS

-- Possession of a valid proper class motor vehicle operator's license as issued by the Commonwealth of Pennsylvania prior to and during tenure of employment in this class, if required by work assignment.
+Possession of a valid proper class motor vehicle operator's license as issued by the Commonwealth of Pennsylvania prior to and during tenure of employment as an Engineering Technician 1, if required by work assignment.